 - engage and empower affected communities.

 All our emergency plans are developed to prepare for, mitigate and respond to the key risks facing Bedfordshire.
-Find out more about the key risks in Bedfordshire and the Community Risk Register.

 No one likes to think about emergency situations, but being adequately prepared is something for which we all need to take responsibility.

 Support systems are in place across Bedfordshire and Luton to assist in times of crisis – but if an emergency arose, would you know what to do and where to go for help?